Skip to Content Facebook Feature Image

 Farmers use their tractors to block a main road during a demonstration outside a gathering of European leaders at the EU Summit in Brussels, Thursday, Dec.
 18, 2025.
 (AP Photo/Omar Havana)

-French President Emmanuel Macron dug in against the Mercosur deal as he arrived for Thursday’s EU summit, pushing for further concessions and further discussions in January.
-He said he has been in discussions with Italian, Polish, Belgian, Austrian and Irish colleagues among others about delaying it.
+Macron dug in against the deal upon arrival at Thursday's summit, and wouldn't commit to supporting the deal next month either.
+He said he has been in discussions with Italian, Polish, Belgian, Austrian and Irish colleagues among others about delaying it to address farmers' concerns.

-“Farmers already face an enormous amount of challenges,″ he said, as farmer protests roil regions around France. ″We cannot sacrifice them on this accord.”
+“Farmers already face an enormous amount of challenges,″ he said, as farmer protests over the trade deal and a cattle disease roil regions around France.
+“We cannot sacrifice them to this accord.”

-The accord has been under negotiation for 25 years.
-Once ratified, it would cover a market of 780 million people and a quarter of the globe’s gross domestic product.
-Supporters say it would offer a clear alternative to Beijing's export-controls and Washington's tariff blitzkrieg, while detractors say it will undermine both environmental regulations and the EU's iconic agricultural sector.
+Supporters say the EU-Mercosur deal would offer a clear alternative to Beijing's export controls and Washington's tariff blitzkrieg, while detractors say it will undermine both environmental regulations and the EU's iconic agricultural sector.

 The deal is also about strategic competition between Western nations and China over Latin America, said Agathe Demarais, a senior fellow at the European Council on Foreign Relations.
 “A failure to sign the EU-Mercosur free trade agreement risks pushing Latin American economies closer to Beijing’s orbit,” she said.

-Lula has been one of the most fervent promoters of the agreement from South America’s largest economy.
-As host of the upcoming summit, the Brazilian president is betting on closing the deal on Saturday and scoring a major diplomatic achievement ahead of next year’s general elections, in which he will seek reelection.
+Lula has been one of the most fervent promoters of the agreement.
+He was betting on closing the deal Saturday and scoring a major diplomatic achievement ahead of next year’s general elections.
+He said he was surprised by Italy’s hesitancy.

-At a cabinet meeting Wednesday, Lula was clearly irked by Italy and France's positions.
-He said that Saturday would be a make-or-break moment for the deal.
+At a Cabinet meeting Wednesday, Lula was clearly irked by Italy and France's positions.

 “If we don't do it now, Brazil won't make any more agreements while I'm president,” Lula said, adding that the agreement would “defend multilateralism” as Trump pursues unilateralism.